 Sometimes decisions are made to renovate regardless of the cost, because of the historical value and beauty of the building.
 During such renovations, problems like outside faucet frozen with hose attached may be encountered.

 Perhaps less common in people’s minds is the consideration of the environmental impact of demolishing and rebuilding as opposed to retaining the existing materials.
 One might assume that a renovation comes with a lower carbon footprint.
 However, this might not be correct, and in any event, it would involve a challenging calculation.

 To assess environmental impact properly, one should include all relevant details, such as the amount of fuel used to travel to and from the property.
-A renovation can take longer and involve more materials and resources than a new build.
+For certain aspects of a renovation, like a roof replacement project for example, you should take into consideration whether or not it will take longer as well as involve more materials and resources than a new build.

-Another factor – one which we should now all be considering – is how well the building performs.
+Another factor – one which we should now all be considering, according to real estate experts from https://webuyhousesinatlanta.com/smyrna/ – is how well the building performs.
 If it is being renovated, what is necessary to make it perform better?

 By performance, I mean how comfortable it is, how stable the temperatures are, whether it is drafty, mouldy, well-ventilated, and healthy.
 How much energy is used to run the building for the comfort and health of the occupants inside?

 There is a building which is facing these questions on a project we are developing.
 I like the beauty of this building, the 1950s modernism, the slanted roof, the simplicity, the red brick, the white windows, the proportions.
 To me, there are many things to commend it.

 Yet this part of the building, at least, needs some serious underpinning.
 The plaster walls are heavily cracked.
 The windows are single glazed.
 The floor is uninsulated, the walls are not likely to be well insulated, and neither is the roof.
 And I can guarantee the building won’t be airtight.